-At the end of 2018, about 16.6 million Riester contracts had been subscribed.
-After steady increases in the early periods following its establishment, considerably fewer contracts have been subscribed since 2012.
-The number of open contracts remained stable since 2015 and even decreased slightly for the first time in 2018.
-Suggested explanations include the financial crisis and the current environment of low interest rates along with less favourable media coverage of Riester products - reinforcing a general mistrust and doubt170 concerning funded retirement savings.
+At the end of 2019, 16.5 million Riester contracts had been subscribed.
+After steady increases in the early periods following its establishment, considerably fewer pension insurance contract contracts have been subscribed since 2012.
+The number of open contracts remained stable since 2015 and even decreased slightly in 2018 (-0.04%) and 2019 (-0.43%).
+Suggested explanations include the current environment of low interest rates along with less favourable media coverage of Riester products reinforcing a general mistrust and doubt195 concerning funded retirement savings.
 It should be noted that an individual can subscribe to several Riester contracts at the same time, so a direct inference of the number of individuals possessing a Riester contract is not possible.
-However, State subsidies (allocations and income tax reliefs) are only possible for up to 4% of the individual gross income (maximum €2,100 per year).
-In fact, a small number of non-subsidised Riester contracts exist.
-This is independent from the fact that many Riester policy holders "forget" to ask for state subsidies, and that others do not get the complete allocations.
-About two-thirds of Riester contracts take the form of pension insurance contracts, making it by far the most important type of Riester investment despite a decrease of subscriptions observed since 2015.
-Only the number of investment fund savings plans and home loan agreements continued to increase over the past four years, the latter also thanks to a booming real estate market in a low interest environment.
-According to Federal Ministry of Labour and Social Affairs, more than one fifth of the Riester contracts are currently put on hold - meaning that savers are suspending their contributions.
-171
+However, State subsidies